 - Squamous cell carcinoma: More than a half million people are diagnosed with squamous cell carcinoma each year in the United States, making it the second most common form of skin cancer.
 It is similar to basal cell carcinoma, as it is linked to sun exposure and frequently occurs on the face, neck, scalp, and limbs.
 Most cases, when treated early, don’t spread.
 However, a small percentage of squamous cell carcinomas may spread to other tissues and organs.

-- Melanoma: This is the most dangerous form of skin cancer, and while it is the least common it is estimated that about 1 in every 50 Caucasian Americans will be diagnosed with melanoma in their lifetime.
+- Melanoma: This is the most dangerous form of skin cancer, and while it is the least common it is estimated that melanoma will affect 1 in 27 men and 1 in 40 women in their lifetime (Siegel RL, Miller KD, Jemal A. Cancer statistics, 2019.
+CA Cancer J Clin.
+2019; doi: 10.3322/caac.21551).
 There are many factors contributing to melanoma, including high altitude, fair skin, significant sun exposure, tanning beds and genetics.
 Melanoma masses are commonly associated with moles, as they resemble a mole or may even arise from an existing mole.
 They are generally dark brown or black in color, though occasionally may be white, pink, or even blue or purple.

 You can take an active role in protecting your skin and preventing skin cancer.
 First, when possible try to stay in the shade during peak sun hours from 10 a.m. to 4 p.m.
 When you are in the sun, reapply sunscreen regularly throughout the day, especially if you will be in water where it can wash off.

 In some cases, you may want to wear clothing that covers your arms and legs, and protective accessories like hats and sunglasses to block UVA and UVB rays.
 Also, avoid indoor tanning as it can increase your risk of developing skin cancer.